-12. CORPORATE DIRECTOR AND CHIEF FINANCE OFFICER'S CERTIFICATE
+12. CORPORATE DIRECTOR AND CHIEF FINANCE OFFICER'S CERTIFICATE x November 2020

-I certify that the financial statements set out on pages 27 to 111 present a true and fair view of the financial position of Fenland District Council at 31 March 2020 and its income and expenditure for the year then ended
+I certify that the financial statements set out on pages 29 to 108 present a true and fair view of the financial position of Fenland District Council at 31 March 2020 and its income and expenditure for the year then ended.